by Paul Kwiatkowski

 About the Author

 Paul Kwiatkowski is a Conservationist and Assistant Greenhouse Manager at Mount Auburn Cemetery in Cambridge, MA.
-He has worked on many landscape and aquatic restoration and habitat improvement projects over the past 14 years, and is currently working with a team of green professionals on a mini master plan to improve habitat at Mount Auburn over the next 10 years.
+He has worked on many restoration and habitat improvement projects over the past 14 years, and is currently working with a team of green professionals on a mini master plan to improve habitat at Mount Auburn over the next 10 years.
 Paul may be reached at firstname.lastname@example.org.